BRICS can work to list terrorist outfits under the UN counter-terrorism sanctions regime: NSA Doval | Law-Order

 - South Africa

-In a veiled attack on China, National Security Advisor Ajit Doval on Tuesday said the BRICS group could work together on listing terrorists and their proxies under the UN counter-terrorism sanctions regime and underlined that the process should be free from politics and double standards.
+In a veiled attack on China, National Security Advisor Ajit Doval has said the BRICS group could work together on listing terrorists and their proxies under the UN counter-terrorism sanctions regime but emphasised that the process should be free from ''politics and double standards.''
+Doval made the remarks during the meeting of the National Security Advisors of BRICS nations here on Tuesday where China was represented by Wang Yi, who was reappointed the country's foreign minister after his predecessor Qin Gang was sacked.

-Doval made the remarks during the meeting of the National Security Advisors of BRICS nations, where China was represented by Wang Yi, a member of the ruling Communist Party of China (CPC) Political Bureau and Director of the Office of the CPC Foreign Affairs Commission.
+Wang, who was foreign minister from 2013 to 2022, now serves as the director of the foreign affairs department of the ruling Communist Party of China, a position which makes him China’s top diplomat.

 Doval mentioned that the BRICS NSAs meeting was being held at a time of great churn in the international security environment.